 Culture is everything.
 It affects how a society reasons, behaves and evolves.
 If you want to understand why a country is progressing or not, look at its strongly held values.
 If we do not actively engage Nigeria’s endemic cultural underpinnings, we may not move forward.

-Culture Conversation interrogates ideological and cultural narratives in Nigeria.
-Using research and social media engagements, the project promotes values that are important for national growth.
+Culture Conversation interrogates existing cultural narratives in Africa.
+Then, using research-backed education, civic and media engagements, the project promotes values that are important for national growth.

 Unfiltered documents stories of contemporary faith to provoke honesty, independent thinking and unvarnished conversations.